-The 'count' form received a close attention in the Bulgarian traditional and typological literature.
-Even a cursory look at this literature reveals two major views on the origin on the 'count' form.
-The dominant view is that the count form is a direct descendant of the Old Church Slavonic dual number (e.g. Mirchev 1958, Pashov 1989).
-An alternative view sees it as a descendant of the Genitive singular form, similarly to Russian (Kharalampiev 2001, Anna-Maria Totomanova, p.c.).
+The "count" form received a close attention in the Bulgarian traditional and typological literature.
+Even a cursory look at this literature reveals two major views on the origin on the "count" form.
+The dominant view is that the count form is a direct descendant of the Old Church Slavonic dual number (see, e.g. Mirchev 1958, Pashov 1989).
+An alternative view sees it as a descendant of the Genitive singular form, similarly to Russian (Kharalampiev 2001, A.-

+M. Totomanova, p.c.).
 Our proposed model may potentially reconcile these two competing views on the origin of the count form in the Bulgarian grammatical tradition.
 Essentially, our model suggests that both the dominant and the alternative views are correct, but reflect different stages of grammatical change.
-In effect, we may postulate a trajectory of historical change underlying this 'count' form, whereby the dual form constitutes the initial (Old Church Slavonic) stage, the Genitive singular the intermediate stage, and the modern 'count' form the most recent development of the Modern Bulgarian.
+In effect, we may postulate a trajectory of historical change underlying this "count" form, whereby the dual form constitutes the initial (Old Church Slavonic) stage, the Genitive singular the intermediate stage, and the modern "count" form the most recent development of the modern Bulgarian.
 The major syntactic change, as we saw, happened between the first and second stages, upon emergence of the new grammatical category # (Section 4.3).
-Given the fact that Bulgarian lost the productive Case morphology, the modern 'count' form is in effect a 'frozen' Genitive singular marker that lost its initial membership in the respective Case and number declensions.
-In fact, there is diachronic evidence reported in the literature that the development of the modern 'count' form proceeded largely in parallel with the gradual loss of Genitive Case in Bulgarian (and its replacement with prepositional forms) both of which can be traced back to the period around the 13th-14th centuries (e.g. Mirchev 1958).
-One may therefore tentatively hypothesize that Bulgarian represents a diachronic stage of development of the Slavic syntactic numeral system whereby the 'lower' numeral #[A]marked declension has been generalized to the entire numeral paradigm.
+Given the fact that Bulgarian lost the productive Case morphology, the modern "count" form is in effect a "frozen" Genitive singular marker that lost its initial membership in the respective Case and number declensions.
+In fact, there is diachronic evidence reported in the literature that the development of the modern "count" form proceeded largely in parallel with the gradual loss of genitive Case in Bulgarian (and its replacement with prepositional forms) both of which can be traced back to the period around XIII-XIV c. (see e.g. Mirchev 1958).
+One may therefore tentatively hypothesize that Bulgarian represents a diachronic stage of development of the Slavic syntactic numeral system whereby the "lower" numeral $\#{[A]}$ -marked declension has been generalized to the entire numeral paradigm.

-7. COUNTABILITY: PSYCHOLINGUISTIC EVIDENCE FOR #
+7. COUNTABILITY: PSYCHOLINGUISTIC EVIDENCE